domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Things fall apart; the centre cannot hold; mere anarchy is loosed upon the world. --William Butler Yeats, Irish Poet

 The English word "idiot" comes from the Greek for a person who did not participate in public affairs.
 But the word "university" comes from the Latin for "all together". --Robert F. Kennedy, Former United States Attorney General

+"C'est la vie", say the old folks, it goes to show you never can tell. --Chuck Berry, American Singer-songwriter